cisco-open/cluster-registry-controller/README.md

 By default, the required resources are kept in sync between all clusters.
 It can be further adjusted, from which clusters and to which clusters certain resource should be synced.

+The cluster registry controller works in a fully-distributed topology, there is no leader or single point of failure in the system.

 ## Quickstart

 ### Form cluster group with two clusters